-When starting up my first game, I expected to find Hearthstone confusing because I've never played Magic: The Gathering or any other strategy card game (e.g. Pokémon TCG, Yu-Gi-Oh!) before.
-I am vaguely familiar with some of the terminology of MTG, having spent most of my life around hardcore players, but I don't really know the rules or how the game is played.
-That unfamiliarity didn't seem to get in the way of Hearthstone, though.
-Within two turns I understood my resource system, and also how to play and use cards.
+When starting my first game, I expected to find Hearthstone confusing because I've never played Magic: The Gathering or any other strategy card game (e.g. Pokémon TCG, Yu-Gi-Oh!) before.
+I am familiar with some of the terminology of MTG, having spent most of my life around hardcore players, but I don't really know the rules or how the game is played.
+This unfamiliarity didn't seem to get in the way of Hearthstone, though.
+Within two turns I understood my resource system, and how to play and use cards.
 By the fifth turn I felt like I understood all the basic mechanics of combat.
 Then, by the time my seventh turn came around, I was cursing paladins for being overpowered and itching to play another game.

 After losing my second game (though not as badly as the first) I started to realize that I really wanted to build my own deck.
 I kept seeing my opponent play cards that I wanted to use, while my own deck seemed to be filled with junk that only staved off my inevitable demise.
 A lot of that was probably bad luck, but given the opportunity to build my own deck I'd definitely take a different approach to whatever stupid Anduin was doing.
 (Did I mention I irrationally hate Anduin?)